-Emissions from the Hartnell Lease consist of oil and gas wells and their associated cellars, and fugitive emission components, such as valves and flanges.
+The emissions associated with the Arellanes Lease consist of oil and gas wells, their associated cellars and fugitive emission components, such as valves and flanges and three separators.

 Section 4 of the permit provides the District's engineering analysis of these emission sources.
 Section 5 of the permit describes the allowable emissions from each permitted emissions unit.